MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/contact-us.md

 1. For any issues related to certification write to us at support [here][ExtensionsSupportForm].
 1. If you have any issues or feedback regarding your publishing experience using Partner Center, write to us at [ext_dev_support@microsoft.com](mailto:ext_dev_support@microsoft.com).
-1. To feature your extension in a collection on the Edge Add-ons home page - submit a request using [this][CollectionsForm] form.
+1. To feature your extension in a collection on the Edge Add-ons home page, submit your request using the [Submit a request to add an extension to the collections on the MS Edge Add-ons home page][CollectionsForm] form.

 ## Report copyright or trademark infringement